 - Costs for the production of works of art by Danish and foreign artists alike, provided that the artists are clearly given reasonable working conditions and that an agreement has been reached in advance regarding ownership, possible sale, etc.

-- Funding for exhibition catalogues should be applied for separately from the foundation’s publication grant.
+- Support for exhibition catalogues must be applied for separately under Publications.

-- The same applicant/institution may only send one application pr. deadline.
+- The same institution may submit only one application per application deadline.

 Application deadline